-The dark and intense colour of this wine, belies the fact this Shiraz (with a splash of Merlot) wine is supple, soft and easy drinking in style.
+The dark and intense colour of this South African Red wine, belies the fact this Shiraz (with a splash of Merlot) wine is supple, soft and easy drinking in style.
 The ripe blackberry and blueberry fruits display a subtle peppery edge, and there is plenty of mellow, yet jammy sweetness on the palate to enjoy.
 Stellar winery is South Africa's largest producer of organic and fair trade wines, and Vintage Roots was the first to import them into the UK.
 This Really Ravishing Red is complemented by the cheeky Wildly Wicked White, and these are the entry level 'house' wines of the estate, which certainly over-deliver on quality.
 Enjoy with pasta or maybe a bean casserole, or just on its own.
 Room temperature, or just below is perfect.
 Just remember, we all need to 'live a little'!

 Stellar Winery is situated 275 kilometres north of Cape Town, just outside Vredendal on the road to Namibia.
 This is an area famous for its spring flowers and is the only semi-arid biosphere hotspot in the world.
 The company is a joint venture created by the Roussouw brothers in 2000 between four farmers and the winemaking cellar, which now has the capacity to handle 900 tonnes of organic grapes from these independent farms straddling the northern boundary of the Olifants river wine region and Namaqualand.
 Working closely with the farmers, winemaker Klaas Coetzee, produces a excellent range of wines with great consistency and no small amount of individual flair.
 The coastal location of their vineyards contributes to the unique characteristics of their wines.
 Unlike other wineries in the Olifants River region, these vineyards are located closer to the Atlantic Ocean, and are constantly cooled by the sea breeze giving a lovely freshness to the wines.